THERE ARE THREE KEY COMPONENTS

 The initial strategies of social distancing and wearing a droplet containment mask are not sufficient to avoid transmission when indoors.

 2) Covid-19 viral transmission did not fade with seasonal weather change as many had hoped

-3) Our existing engineering of buildings and mass transit are not suited to containing and limiting transmission of aerosol COVID-19 virus.
+3) Our existing engineering of buildings and mass transit are not suited to containing and limiting transmission of microdroplet COVID-19 virus.

 There is urgent need to optimize indoor air quality through ventilation and filtration as the two key means known to be effective in reducing viral transmission among humans.